 Although it is a minor misdemeanor that is punishable only by a fine, an open container violation is still an alcohol-related offense and should be treated with an appropriate level of concern.

-Our Columbus Criminal Defense team takes an aggressive and comprehensive approach when representing clients charged with open container.
+At Luftman, Heck & Associates, we take an aggressive and comprehensive approach when representing clients charged with open container.
 First and foremost, we will figure out what mistakes the police made and what legal issues can be raised on your behalf.
 We do this by requesting discovery from the prosecutor.
 The discovery will generally consist of police reports, additional investigative notes and potentially a lab analysis of the alcohol.
 As our client, you will receive a copy of everything received from the prosecutor for your review

 Based on the legal weaknesses in the State of Ohio’s case and any other mitigating factors, we will negotiate the best possible plea available with the prosecutor for you to consider in resolving your case.
 If your case cannot be resolved satisfactorily with a plea, it would then proceed to a motion hearing (a hearing where the judge issues a ruling on an evidentiary issue) or a trial to the judge or jury, depending on the circumstances.